 In 2016 the family decided to open the gates to the public on Friday afternoons to see if anyone wanted to come and have a look.
 They were overwhelmed by the amount of visitors and the positive comments that were made.
 By May 2017 the former potting shed had become a lovely tea room, a plant sales area was developed and a series of courses and events were added to the calendar.

-Now in it's 8th year of being open the garden is open all year round for it's visitor to enjoy.
+Now in it's 8th year of opening the garden is open all year round for it's visitor to enjoy.

 About us